 Vanguard also has a mobile app where you have the ability to check your account, transact, analyze your portfolio and conduct research.
-At this time, the mobile app unfortunately does not offer trading.
+Consequently, the mobile app unfortunately does not offer trading at this time.

 How Do I Contact Vanguard About My Prime Money Market Account?